ankur123/learning-ruby/README.md

 This README documents steps necessary to get the application up and running.

 * asdf:
 ASDF allows you to install binaries the way you like.
 You should never need to 'sudo'.
 Install asdf from https://github.com/asdf-vm/asdf.
-Use homebrew and make sure you add
+Use homebrew  and zshrc and make sure you add
 ```
 echo -e "\n. $(brew --prefix asdf)/libexec/asdf.sh" >> ${ZDOTDIR:-~}/.zshrc
 ```